-Philadelphia VIP, the hub of pro bono in Philadelphia, recruits, trains, and supports volunteer attorneys who provide free legal services to low-income clients.
+Philadelphia VIP, the hub of pro bono in Philadelphia, recruits, trains, and supports volunteer attorneys who provide free legal services to clients living in poverty.

 - Graduate of an accredited law school and licensed to practice law in Pennsylvania

 - Demonstrated interest in supporting volunteers and commitment to VIP’s service model (i.e., supporting volunteers who do the direct client representation)